CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ### `getJoinedValues`

-What if we want create a bar chart, where the chart in the bars correspond with the ones in the map?
+What if we want create a bar chart, where each color corresponds with its features in the map?
 First of all, we will need a `ramp` expression to color the map.
 This expression comes with the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method we explained in the [Add legends](/developers/carto-vl/guides/add-legends/) guide.

-Both the `viewportHistogram` and `globalHistogram` expressions have the [`getLegendData()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method.
+Both `viewportHistogram` and `globalHistogram` expressions have the [`getLegendData()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method.
 Let's first define the Viz:

 ```js
 const viz = new carto.Viz(`